timhagan/f1_points/README.md

 # 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-🏎️ Acknowledgments
+# 🏎️ Acknowledgments
-Formula 1 for providing official timing data
+[Fast_F1](https://github.com/theOehrly/Fast-F1), [jolpica-f1](https://github.com/jolpica/jolpica-f1/tree/main), and Formula 1 for providing official timing data

-The F1 community for inspiration and feedback
-GitHub Actions for reliable automation platform
-🏁 Keep up with every lap, every point, every championship battle!
+🏁 Keep up with your fantasy team by following every lap, every point, every championship battle!